17 Sales Management Skills Every Manager Must Master

 How to improve your time management skills

 If you’re concerned about your time management skills, you should try to follow some practical steps.
-For example, you could really take the time to think about how long a particular task will take your team to complete, then try setting strict deadlines.
+For example, you could take the time to think about how long a particular task will take your team to complete, then try setting strict deadlines.

 9. Learn how to motivate a team.